How ChorePlanner Works

 2. Give the rule a name (e.g., "Litter boxes")

-3. Check at least two chores that should be kept separate
+3. Select at least two chores that should be kept separate

 4. Collapse the rule card or save your plan